uwdata/mosaic/docs/vgplot/index.md

 <Example spec="/specs/yaml/mark-types.yaml" />

 As the name suggests, `vgplot` combines concepts from existing tools such as Vega-Lite, ggplot2, and Observable Plot.
-Like Vega-Lite, vgplot supports rich interactions and declarative specification either using an API or standalone JSON/YAML specs.
+Like Vega-Lite, vgplot supports rich interactions and declarative specification either using an API or standalone JSON/YAML specs (via the [`mosaic-spec`](/spec/) package).
-However, because vgplot is based on Mosaic, it easily interoperates with other Mosaic clients, such as [Mosaic Inputs](/inputs/).
-Internally, vgplot uses Observable Plot to render SVG output.
+However, because vgplot is based on Mosaic, it interoperates with other Mosaic clients, such as the included [Mosaic Inputs](/inputs/). vgplot calls Observable Plot to render SVG output.

 This page provides an overview of vgplot.
 Skip to the [examples](/examples/) to dive right in.

 ::: tip
-For convenience, `vgplot` re-exports much of the `mosaic-core`, `mosaic-sql`, and `mosaic-inputs` packages.
-For most applications, it is sufficient to import `@uwdata/vgplot` alone.
+For convenience, `vgplot` re-exports much of the `mosaic-core`, `mosaic-sql`, `mosaic-plot`, and `mosaic-inputs` packages.
+For many applications, it is sufficient to import `@uwdata/vgplot` alone.
 :::

 ## Plots